Partition of Bengal (1905)

 Map showing the modern day nation of Bangladesh and Indian states of Bihar, Jharkhand, Orissa, Assam, Meghalaya, Arunachal Pradesh and parts of Nagaland and Manipur within the Bengal Presidency before division into Bihar and Orissa, Eastern Bengal and Assam and West Bengal.

 The Partition of Bengal in 1905, also known as the First Partition of Bengal, was a territorial reorganization of the Bengal Presidency in British India, implemented by the authorities of the British Raj.
-The reorganization separated the largely Muslim eastern areas from the largely Hindu western areas.
-Announced on 16 October 1905 by Lord Curzon, then Viceroy of India, and implemented West Bengal for Hindus and East Bengal for Muslims, it was undone a mere six years later.
+Announced on 16 October 1905 by Lord Curzon, then Viceroy of India, the reorganization separated the largely Muslim eastern areas from the largely Hindu western areas, creating West Bengal for Hindus and East Bengal for Muslims.
+The reorganization was undone a mere six years later.

-The Partition was aimed for administration purposes but in fact is treated as divide and rule policy and further agitated people, who perceived that it was a deliberate attempt to divide the Bengal Presidency on religious grounds, with a Muslim majority in the east and a Hindu majority in the west, thereby weakening the nationalist cause.
+The Partition was undertaken primarily for administration purposes but in fact was treated as a divide and rule policy and further agitated people, who perceived that it was a deliberate attempt to divide the Bengal Presidency on religious grounds, with a Muslim majority in the east and a Hindu majority in the west, thereby weakening the nationalist cause.
 The Hindus of West Bengal, who dominated Bengal's business and rural life, complained that the division would make them a minority in a province that would incorporate the province of Bihar and Orissa.
 Hindus were outraged at this "divide and rule" policy, even though Curzon stressed it would produce administrative efficiency.
 The partition animated the Muslims to form their own national organization along communal lines.
 To appease Bengali sentiment and in response to the Swadeshi movement's riots in protest against the policy, Bengal was reunited by the British government in 1911.
-This was done primarily for administrative purposes but also to weaken the growing Indian Nationalist Movement.

-Background

 The Bengal Presidency encompassed Bengal, Bihar, parts of present-day Chhattisgarh, Orissa, and Assam.
-With a population of 78.5 million it was British India's largest province.
+With a population of 78.5 million, it was British India's largest province.
 For decades British officials had maintained that the huge size created difficulties for effective management and had caused neglect of the poorer eastern region.
 The idea of the partition had been brought up only for administrative reasons.
 Therefore, Curzon planned to split Orissa and Bihar and join fifteen eastern districts of Bengal with Assam.
 The eastern province held a population of 31 million, most of which was Muslim, with its centre at Dhaka.
 Curzon pointed out that he thought of the new province as Muslim.
 Lord Curzon's intention was to divide Bengalis, but not specifically Hindus from Muslims.
 The western districts formed the other province with Orissa and Bihar.
 The union of western Bengal with Orissa and Bihar reduced the speakers of the Bengali language to a minority.
-Muslims led by the Nawab Sallimullah of Dhaka supported the partition and Hindus opposed it.
+Muslims, led by the Nawab Sallimullah of Dhaka, supported the partition, and Hindus opposed it.